LogtalkDotOrg/logtalk3/CUSTOMIZE.md

 XML Schema files for processing the XML documenting files that are generated from the source data collected when compiling source files.
-You may want to customize the CSS and XSLT files to modify the layout or style of the resulting PDF/(X)HTML files or to write new scripts and transformations to generate other formats.
-You may also edit the file `custom.ent` in order to specify XML entities for your personal data that can be used on Logtalk documenting directives.
+You may want to customize the CSS and XSLT files to modify the layout or style of the resulting Markdown/XML/PDF/(X)HTML files or to write new scripts and transformations to generate other formats.
+You may also edit the file `custom.ent` in order to specify XML entities for your personal data that can be used with the Logtalk documenting directives.
 For details, see the `tools/lgtdoc/NOTES.md` file.

 5. ADDING LOGTALK SUPPORT TO TEXT EDITORS